SierraSoftworks/blog/src/draft-posts/rotating-backups.md

 the data you are restoring.
 Document your reconciliation algorithm and verify that it behaves correctly on sample datasets and by consulting with your subject matter experts.

-Once you are confident that you have a reconciliation algorithm that safely recombinates your data, you can go about restoring your partial backups onto the existing state.
+Once you are confident that you have a reconciliation algorithm that safely recombines your data, you can go about restoring your partial backups onto the existing state.

 ##### A note on incremental backups